-At the time of preparing this second EM-upgrade, the main Regulations that set out the Uniform Principles and the Data Requirements for microbial active substances in specific are undergoing revision.
+At the time of preparing this third EM-upgrade, the main Regulations that set out the Uniform Principles and the Data Requirements for microbial active substances in specific are undergoing revision.
 Among other things, the terminology used to refer to any component that may be present in the microbial active substance as manufactured, or its derived product, will undergo cleanup.
-The change is mainly intended to increase transparency by phasing out ambiguous terms, such as 'MPCA', 'impurity', 'toxin', 'degradation product', 'significant contaminant', etc., and to dramatically reduce the roughly 60 terms that are currently used in (EU) No 283/2013 and 284/2013 to indicate any associated components.
+The change is mainly intended to increase transparency by phasing out ambiguous terms, such as 'MPCA', 'degradation product', 'significant contaminant', etc., and to dramatically reduce the roughly 60 terms that are currently used in (EU) No 283/2013 and 284/2013 to indicate any associated components.

-Ctgb believes that the new terminology allows a more systematic understanding of the specification of microorganisms and facilitates clear communication on this core feature.
-For the EM-section relating to the specification, the revised terms have therefore been adopted ahead of the formal processes.
-As a caveat, it needs mentioning that on this point the sections in the current version are not yet aligned.
+Ctgb believes that the new terminology allows a more systematic understanding of the specification of micro-organisms and facilitates clear communication on this core feature.
+For the EM-section relating to the specification, some revised terms have therefore been adopted ahead of the formal processes.
+As a caveat, it needs mentioning that on this point the sections in the current version are possibly not yet aligned; that will be done once the new Regulations have entered into force.